Vernon Morgan

-Vernon Eversfield Morgan (2 May 1904 – 23 October 1992) was an English athlete who competed for Great Britain in the 1928 Summer Olympics.
+Vernon Eversfield Morgan (2 May 1904 – 23 October 1992) was an English athlete who competed at the 1928 Summer Olympics.

+Biography
-He was born in Bucklow Hill, Cheshire and died in Wisborough Green.

-In 1928 he was eliminated in the first round of the 3000 metre steeplechase event.
+Morgan was born in Bucklow Hill, Cheshire.
+He finished third behind Jack Webster in the steeplechase event at the 1928 AAA Championships.
+Shortly afterwards he represented Great Britain at the 1928 Olympic Games in Amsterdam, Netherlands, where he was eliminated in the first round of the 3000 metre steeplechase event.

+At the 1929 AAA Championships he finished third behind Henry Oliver in the steeplechase.

 At the 1930 British Empire Games he won the bronze medal in the 2 miles steeplechase competition.

 He later became sports editor of the global news agency Reuters, a position he held for about 30 years.
+He died in Wisborough Green aged 88.